Beginner Level Classes & Information

 *This is not Ashtanga-Vinyasa based mostly and moves slower or longer holds, spontaneously crafted.

 A student of yoga since 1999 and a yoga teacher for 10 years, Melissa brings the knowledge of the ancient texts with the heart of Bhakti to her classes.
 She teaches hatha yoga poses that are mindful and sustainable to all-levels and shares sanskrit mantras.
 Awakened by her experience with a continuous yoga practice, she's inspired to instruct asana in a way that gives depth to the awareness of the self.
 Knowing that once the illusion of separation is unveiled we can find our true nature and focus on what matters, she is committed to staying in the light.
 Finding joy through teaching public yoga classes but wanting to create community, she began We Are One Yoga Teacher Trainings in 2013.
 The teacher trainings are in-depth study modules exploring the many ways to embody the teachings of yoga.
 In June of 2016, Melissa acquired the Ashtanga Yoga Reno studio on California Ave. and changed the name to Temple Yoga Reno.
-Her yoga instructor training includes over 1,500 hours with; Bikram back in the day, Bhakti Flow with Rusty Wells, About 500 hours or so with Janet Stone Yoga (Advanced 300 Cert with JSY), some practice with Scott Blossom Shadow Yoga 30 hrs, Christopher (Hareesh) Wallis P.H.d, Nectar of Awareness, Jason Crandel 25 hours alignment, inspiration from many others and a deep bow of gratitude to the teacher that is this life.
+Her yoga instructor training includes over 1,500 hours with; Bikram back in the day, Bhakti Flow with Rusty Wells, A 500-hour journey that continues with Janet Stone Yoga.
+Plus many more sources of inspiration.

 A Reno-based yoga student & teacher, Sara Gail received her 200-RYT through the We Are One Flow Yoga Teacher Trainings in 2014.
 Since then she has been in constant studentship.
 From an early age, physical movement and mental discipline were imprinted on Sara.
 With a background in gymnastics and dance, she experienced first-hand the importance of the energetic mind-body-breath connection.
 This path ultimately led Sara to yoga and her daily practice.
 She is now living out her swadharma-discovering her unique role in this life.
 Sara’s teachings pull strongly from theAshtanga tradition, while interjecting dynamic free-flowing sequences of Bhakti yoga.
 Her style is athletic & challenging, yet accessible for all levels.
 She sequences her classes with an emphasis on creativity, breath and freedom, while maintaining ease and integrity within the poses.
 Sara sees, recognizes and honors the unique individuality of each of her students and seeks to empower and uplift each being as they step on to the mat.
 Sara is a passionate lover of life and all things yoga.
 When she is not practicing or teaching, you can find her smiling, laughing and enjoying every moment to its fullest!
 Sara bows humbly in service to this practice.